-In March 2016, the GASB issued Statement No. 81, Irrevocable Split-Interest Agreements, effective for fiscal years beginning after December 15, 2016.
-The objective of this Statement is to improve accounting and financial reporting for Irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
-There are no applicable reporting requirements for the System related to this statement.
+In November 2016, the GASB issued Statement No. 83, Certain Asset Retirement Obligations, effective for fiscal years beginning after June 15, 2018.
+This Statement addresses accounting and financial reporting for certain asset retirement obligations (AROs).
+An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
+There are no applicable reporting requirements for the system related to this statement.